open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

    > **Note:** Ensure the correct USB drive is selected to avoid data loss.

-- Use the wipefs command to remove any existing filesystem signatures from the USB drive.
+- Use the `wipefs` command to remove any existing filesystem signatures from the USB drive.
-  This ensures a clean slate for formatting
+  This ensures a clean slate for formatting.

    ```bash
    sudo wipefs --all --force /dev/sdX
    ```

-- Format the USB drive with a FAT32 filesystem using the mkfs.vfat command.
+- Format the USB drive with a FAT32 filesystem using the `mkfs.vfat` command:

    ```bash
    sudo mkfs.vfat /dev/sdX